wso2/docs-choreo-dev/en/docs/testing/test-rest-endpoints-via-the-openapi-console.md

 3. Click **Test** in the left navigation menu and then click **Console**.
 This opens the **OpenAPI Console** pane.

-3. In the **OpenAPI Console** pane, select the environment from the drop-down list.
+4. In the **OpenAPI Console** pane, select the environment from the drop-down list.

-4. Select the required endpoint from the **Public Endpoint** list.
+5. Select the required endpoint from the **Public Endpoint** list.

     !!! note
         The **Public Endpoint** list only includes REST endpoints for which you have set the **Network Visibility** to **Public**.

-5. Expand the resource you want to test.
+6. Expand the resource you want to test.

-6. Click **Try it out**.
+7. Click **Try it out**.

-7. Enter values for parameters if applicable.
+8. Enter values for parameters if applicable.

-8. Click **Execute**.
+9. Click **Execute**.
 You can see the response body under **Responses**.

+    !!! note
+        If the response payload size is large, there could be a delay in displaying the response.
+In such scenarios, you can consider Postman or cURL testing options to test your APIs as explained in the documentation.

      ![OpenAPI Console](../assets/img/testing/openapi-console.png){.cInlineImage-full}